Table of Contents:

 Deceptive websites sometimes follow phishing emails.
 You’re asked to click on a link that claims to take you to the specific company’s website.
 Beware, for these are usually websites that have been designed to fool you into inputting information such as your credit card number, email address, phone number, Social Security number and more.
-It’s like the old saying — hook, line and sinker — once you’ve clicked the link and are convinced that the site is legitimate, you’re more likely to divulge personal information to scammers.
+It’s like the old saying — hook, line, and sinker — once you’ve clicked the link and are convinced that the site is legitimate, you’re more likely to divulge personal information to scammers.

 While vishing is not as common as phishing, the methodology is the same.
 Scammers will pose as your bank’s representative, a friend of a friend, a restaurant and more in an attempt to steal your money or your PII.
 The stark difference between phishing and vishing is the platform that the scam is presented through.
-Vishing (voice-phishing) is done over the phone, and technology advancements have proven that it’s easier to hide behind a screen as opposed to a phone receiver.
+Vishing (voice phishing) is done over the phone, and technology advancements have proven that it’s easier to hide behind a screen as opposed to a phone receiver.

-Learn more about phishing and vishing here.
+Learn more about vishing here.

 Applying the Scam Terms